 Service Overview

-These following sub-sections provide an overview of the service/service change proposed.

 Service description

 The Student Portal is one of the most important online services that the University of Melbourne offers to its students.
 The Student Portal Renewal Project was initiated to address some significant technology-based issues.
 The Portal was also developed to provide a better environment for students to address both their administrative and learning needs.